 More info on CentOS Install

 sudo su echo "deb https://apt.boltops.com stable main" > /etc/apt/sources.list.d/boltops.list curl -s https://apt.boltops.com/boltops-key.public | apt-key add - apt-get update apt-get install -y terraspace

 By default, the standalone installer creates wrapper scripts in

 /usr/local/bin configured in their PATH.
 So these wrappers work immediately.
 If you wish not to have these wrappers generated for you, set

 How It Works

-The standalone installer packages are published daily.
+The standalone installer packages are built within a few minutes of the terraspace gem release.
 Here are also details on how the standalone installer works: Standalone Details.